instantlinux/docker-tools/images/open-xchange-appsuite/README.md

 ### Usage

-See the docker-compose.yml here; set up the variables and secrets as defined below, and invoke the stack under Docker Swarm.
+See the kubernetes or docker-compose.yml here; set up the variables and secrets as defined below, and invoke the resource.

         echo -n mysecret1 | docker secret create ox-admin-password -
         echo -n mysecret2 | docker secret create ox-db-password -